-After close to 30 years, people are still having trouble finding Waldo (don't even get us started on that "Land of Waldos" puzzle).
-To turn that frustration into smug satisfaction, a computer science graduate from Michigan State University named Randy Olson created an algorithm to find the optimal search path for the evasive Waldo.
+After more than 30 years, people are still having trouble finding Waldo (don’t even get us started on that “Land of Waldos” puzzle).
+To turn that frustration into smug satisfaction, a computer science graduate from Michigan State University named Randy Olson created an algorithm to find the optimal search path for the evasive Waldo in 2015.
 By mapping out the location of Waldo in every book, he graphed out the spot the character is most likely to be, as well as where he never appears, like the top left and bottom right corners.
-What he came up with looks a little something like this:
+You can see graphs, GIFs, and information on his blog.

 In 2007, Handford sold the rights to the Where’s Waldo? characters to a company called Entertainment Rights for £2.5 million.
 Handford still has the rights to illustrate and publish future Waldo books, but Entertainment Rights holds the rights to make money from other ventures, such as video games, TV series, movies, and other merchandise.

-A Where’s Waldo? movie has been in development for years, but in 2016, serious steps were taken to bring the character to the big screen.
-It was reported that Seth Rogen and Evan Goldberg were in talks with MGM to finally make the film a reality.
+It seemed as though serious steps were being taken to bring Waldo to the big screen in 2016, when it was reported that Seth Rogen and Evan Goldberg were in talks with MGM to finally make the film—which had been discussed for years—a reality.
 While nothing concrete has been announced since then, Waldo’s enduring popularity should always keep studios interested in turning him into a movie star.